 Face Coverings Requirement

 The City of Worthington has instituted a requirement for the wearing of face coverings (masks) effective Tuesday, July 7, 2020.
 This requirement was put in place upon the advice of public health officials and is in response to Franklin County being designated at Risk Level 3 of the four-level Public Health Advisory System.
 At Level 3, the Ohio Department of Health has determined a very high risk of exposure and spread of the coronavirus.
 People are advised to limit activities as much as possible.
+As of October 10, 2020, Franklin County is currently designated at Level 2 or Orange.

 On July 22, 2020, Governor DeWine announced a new statewide mask order that goes into effect at 6pm on Thursday, July 23, 2020 and applies to all counties in Ohio.
 Learn more here.